- Home |

 Editor-in-Chief, Journal of Micro/Nanolithography, MEMS, and MOEMS (JM3), 2012 – present

 Expert witness consulting in the field of lithography and semiconductor design and manufacturing.
+Click here for a list of engagements.

 Click here to see a list of technical publications.